kubecost/docs/install-and-configure/advanced-configuration/network-costs-configuration.md

 ## Permissions

-The network costs daemonset requires a privileged [`spec.containers[*].securityContext`](https://kubernetes.io/docs/concepts/security/pod-security-standards/) and `hostNetwork: true` in order to leverage an underlying kernel module to capture network data.
+The network costs DaemonSet requires a privileged [`spec.containers[*].securityContext`](https://kubernetes.io/docs/concepts/security/pod-security-standards/) and `hostNetwork: true` in order to leverage an underlying kernel module to capture network data.

-Additionally, the network costs daemonset mounts to the following directories on the host filesytem.
+Additionally, the network costs DaemonSet mounts to the following directories on the host filesytem.
 It needs both read & write access.
-The network costs daemonset will only write to the filesystem to enable `conntrack` ([docs ref](https://www.kernel.org/doc/Documentation/networking/nf_conntrack-sysctl.txt))
+The network costs DaemonSet will only write to the filesystem to enable `conntrack` ([docs ref](https://www.kernel.org/doc/Documentation/networking/nf_conntrack-sysctl.txt))

 * `/proc/net/`
 * `/proc/sys/net/netfilter`